 This Homemade tomato ketchup recipe is easy to make with just a few ingredients.
-You can skip the added preservatives and save money with this easy homemade ketchup recipe.
+You can skip the added preservatives and save money with this easy homemade ketchup recipe with fresh tomatoes.

 Why This Recipe